10 Medicinal Plants and Their Uses with Pictures

 7. Lavender

-What’s better than a medicinal plants?
-Lavender, with its vibrant blossoms, is not only a beautiful addition to any garden but also offers numerous physical and mental health benefits.
-Whether grown in grow bags or propagated in the ground, this herb will reward you with colorful blooms that can be used in various ways.
+Better than a medicinal plant?
+Lavender, with its glorious flowers, not only makes any garden a stunning one but also has multiple physical and mental benefits.
+Grown in grow bags or propagated on the ground, this herb will give you beautiful flowers that can be utilized in many ways.

 8. Calendula